JakobGM/driftproject/instructions/0-getting_started.md

 * Append standard output to a file.
 See the `>> operator`.
 * How to pass along arguments to a shellscript, like `example_program argument1 argument2`.
 See how [here](https://www.shellscript.sh/variables2.html).
 * How to "spit out" the content from a file.
 See `cat`.

+## Rounding up
+If you know how to make a pull request to a GitHub repo using git, then you should add your implementation of `yatt` to the `solutions/your_username` folder of this repository.
+If not, come back later and do it when you have learned how to do it.

+You can learn how to do this, and much more, by continuing on with [project 1](1-dotfiles.md).